-Prior to launching JEX, Bart served as Founding CEO of the Jefferson Education Accelerator, which focuses on helping growth-stage education companies perform real academic research to demonstrate impact on student learning outcomes.
+Prior to launching the Jefferson Education Exchange, Bart served as Founding CEO of the Jefferson Education Accelerator, which focuses on helping growth-stage education companies perform real academic research to demonstrate impact on student learning outcomes.
 He previously spent ten years helping to build the world’s largest online tutoring and homework help service, Tutor.com.
 Along the way he served as Chief Strategy Officer, General Counsel, and General Manager of the U.S. Department of Defense Online Tutoring and Homework Help Service for Military Families.

 Earlier in his career, Bart was in the classroom teaching math, analytical reasoning, and reading comprehension for The Princeton Review before serving as its youngest-ever Master Teacher.